mevtho/bkbannuaire/README.md

 ## Getting started

 The db folder contains the DB creation script.
+The name of tables but the ville one have to be updated according to the key in the saison.php file

 The file rsc/config.php has to be created from config.example.php to set the database connection.